Selda-AI/selda-api/README.md

 - Record a short screen capture showing `pnpm run dev`, a `curl` request, and CLI usage with `--format=yaml --save output.yaml`.
 - Highlight the structured JSON in a viewer (VS Code, jq).
 - Optionally include the video in the repository using GitHub’s upload feature or link to an external hosting service.

 ---

+## Community

+- Join the Selda builders on [Discord](https://discord.com/invite/BSMzAJ3rcY) for questions, roadmap discussions, and live demos.
+- Follow issues and pull requests in this repository to track upcoming features and contribute.

+---